StroepWafel/VirusTotal-Discord-Bot/readme.md

 python3 main.py
 ```

 The bot will fail to start (since tokens aren't set yet), but it will create `config.json` with default values.
-You should see a message like: "Created config.json - please edit it with your bot token and VirusTotal API key"
+You should see a message like: "Created missing file: config.json"

 Press Ctrl+C to stop the bot.